JGNN

 1. Arguments set during the function's call.

-2. Broacasted configurations (the last broadcasted value, including configurations set by Java).
+2. Broacasts (the last broadcasted value, include configurations set in Java).

 3. Function signature defaults.